christiandeange/uwaterloo-api/README.md

 uwaterloo-api
 =============

-Wrapper around the UWaterloo Open Data API
+Android wrapper for the UWaterloo Open Data API